alcidescosta/raspberrypi/README.md

 # README
+This file contains instructions on how to

-## Installing the Operating System using Fedora release 34 (Thirty Four)
+* install the Raspberry Pi 3 (model B) operating system using Fedora Linux release 34 (Thirty Four)
+* setup the Raspberry OS
+* install the Python required packages

+The steps above are required to run the examples of this repo.
+When finished, download the labs at <pre>
+git clone https://github.com/alcidescosta/raspberrypi.git labs</pre>

+Please, make sure you have a micro SD card before proceeding to the next sections.
+A micro SD card is necessary to  install the Raspberry OS.

+## Installing the OS

 1) Install the Raspberry Pi Imager <pre> sudo dnf install rpi-imager</pre>
 2) Connect the micro SD card into the reader and run the Raspberry Pi Imager<pre> rpi-imager </pre>
-3) Choose "Raspberry Pi OS 32-bit" and select the micro SD card for writing
+3) Choose "Raspberry Pi OS 32-bit" and select the micro SD card for writing (you can use an USB adapter if needed)
-4) Detach the micro SD card and connect to the micro SD interface of your Raspberry Pi
+4) Detach the micro SD card (with or without the USB adaptor) and connect it to the micro SD interface of your Raspberry Pi
 5) Turn on the Raspberry board and wait until the installation finish

+**Done!**

+## Setting up the OS

+The OLED display used in the labs require the I2C interface.
+In order to activate the Raspberry I2C interface, follow the steps below:

+1) Click on _Raspberry > Preferences > Raspberry Pi Configuration_
+2) Click on the "Interface" tab
-6) Then, turn on the interfaces I2C (oled) and 1-Wire (dht22 sensor)
+3) Turn on the I2C and SSH switches

+**Done!**  There is no need to reboot the system.

-## Installing the Python packages in Raspberry
+## Installing Python packages

-1) Go to desktp and download the raspberry labs in Github <pre>
-cd Desktop
-git clone https://github.com/alcidescosta/raspberrypi.git labs</pre>
+Labs are written in Python 3 and require some additional packages to work.
+To install them, just follow the steps below:

-2) Install Ada Fruit Packages (needs review) <pre>
+1) Install Ada Fruit Packages (needs review) <pre>
   cd ~
   sudo apt-get update
   sudo apt-get install build-essential python-dev python3-pip